-If you are required to submit a translation of juri-shomei to a country which is a member of Hague convention, there are six possibilities as below.
+If you are required to submit a translation of juri-shomei to a country which is a member of Hague convention, there are several combinations as below.

 If you are required apostille only on a translation, X + S will be processed.

 If you are required apostille both on an original and a translation, Y + S will be processed.

-If you are required to get Apostille only on the original in Japanese, only Y will be processed.
+If you are required to get Apostille only on the original in Japanese, Y + P, that is only Y, will be processed.